Ahila700/College_basketball_analysis/README.md

 The idea of this project is just to try and analyze data on previous NCAA tournaments to see if I can find any similarities or data that can help provide insight on the current NCAA tournament.
 This is just a fun little side project that I hope I can use in the future to help with my March Madness Brackets.

+The first analysis method was to take a look at the statistical cases for all these teams by comparing them to teams from 2013-2019 who have made the tournament.

 ## Data
 ---
 The data I used is from a kaggle dataset, College Basketball Dataset by Andrew Sundberg.